 Note: If you’re using a different antivirus, you’ll need to find specific steps related to the security suite that you’re using.

 If you’re having trouble finding the equivalent steps for the 3rd party antivirus that you are using, a simpler solution would be to simply get rid of the 3rd party firewall and use the built-in solution.
-Windows Defender firewall is not known to cause conflicts with VLC like other 3rd party firewalls do.
+Windows Defender firewall is commonly regarded as less likely to cause conflicts with VLC, compared to some third-party firewalls.

 Here’s a quick guide on how to uninstall your 3rd party security suite and use the built-in firewall: